nickpoison/nickpoison.github.io/rissues.md

 # then use `Lag` and `Filter` in dplyr scripts and
 # `lag` and `filter` can be use as originally intended

-# or just take back the commands
+# (3) or just take back the commands
 filter = stats::filter
 lag = stats::lag

+# in this case, you can still use these for dplyr
+Lag <- dplyr::lag
+Filter <- dplyr::filter

 ```
+&#128534;  If you are wondering how it is possible to corrupt a base package, &#128125; you are not alone.

 ⭐⭐⭐⭐⭐

 > &#9940; Oh yeah, so you're probably wondering how? ... every package will nullify every other package until one day, you load R and it masks itself in an infinite do loop ...